sevenam/sevenam.github.io/content/post/ntfs-ads/index.md

 ![NTFS file security warning](ntfs-file-security-warning.png)

-This is actually an `Alternate Data Stream` with the name `Zone.Identifier` that has been added to the file by the browser when you downloaded it from the Internet.
+This warning is actually caused by an Alternate Data Stream with the name **Zone.Identifier**, that has been added to the file by the browser when you downloaded it from the Internet.

 You can even add the Zone.Identifier ADS to a file yourself if you like.
 With Powershell you can do it like this: